Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Well, who was on the panel?

-The older people, these are people you'd never heard of.
+These are people you've never heard of.

 She's like the gossip columnist.